 Water Utility.
 The Water Utility fund revenues are from charges for services and expenses are for personal services, materials and services and capital outlay.
-The fund balance increased by \$218,256 during the year as a result of revenues being over budget and expenditures being under budget.
+The fund's net position decreased by \$14,456 during the year.

 Sewer Utility.
 The Sewer fund revenues are from charges for services and expenses are for personal services, materials and services and capital outlay.
-The fund's net position decreased by \$760,164 during the year primarily due to increased capital outlay.
+The fund's net position decreased by \$121,840 during the year.